MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/color-contrast.md

 There are two main accessibility considerations when using color in your web-based, native mobile, and desktop applications.

-1. Color contrast: This is the difference in lightness/darkness between two colors (not differences in hue).
-Text, icons, and important graphics must have sufficient color contrast.
+1.	**Color contrast**: Is the difference in lightness/darkness between two colors (background and foreground).
+Text, icons, and important graphics must have sufficient color contrast between colors for users who have low vision or who are colorblind.
-2. Use of color to convey information: WCAG also requires that we not use color alone (or visual characteristics) to convey information.
+2.	**Use of color to convey information**: WCAG requires that we not use color alone (or visual characteristics) to convey information.
 Examples are when a chart uses color alone or when a site uses color-coded text to convey information.
+This is important for users who have any amount of color deficiency, or color blindness.

 ---
 ## Color Contrast